gatsbyjs/themes/packages/gatsby-theme-i18n/README.md

 # gatsby-theme-i18n

-A Gatsby theme for providing internationalization support to your Gatsby site by taking in a configuration file and creating prefixed, enriched pages for each language.
+A Gatsby theme for providing internationalization support to your Gatsby site by taking in a configuration file and creating prefixed, enriched pages for each language (including client-only pages that have a matchPath).
 Also adds `<link rel="alternate" />` tags to your `<head>`, exposes useful React components and hooks.

 ## Installation